btarg/requiem-vault/GM/Enemies/Doppelganger Merc.md

-# Doppelganger Merc

-> Each Doppelganger Merc will replicate the stats, spells, etc., of a player character, only with a **-1 penalty to every stat, and -10 to HP and AC.** They are unstable and prone to errors, reflecting a flawed creation process or intoxication.
+> Each Doppelganger Merc will replicate the stats of a player character, only with a **-1 penalty to every stat, and -10 to HP and AC.** They are unstable and prone to errors, reflecting a flawed creation process or intoxication.

 ---